 For me though, as I walked from room to room, I kept recalling the wonderful novel by Jean Rhys “Wide Sargasso Sea”.
 It seemed almost possible to picture the doomed Bertha Rochester as a young girl, sweeping through the corridors of Greenwood Great House at peace in her tropical paradise before her tragic marriage and early demise in the cold and grey gloom of northern England.

 Call it an over-active imagination, but there seemed to be so many spirits and stories hanging around the eaves of this old building.
 The plantation house is a tragic beauty that has grown out of so much human suffering.
-This chapter in history is indeed a part of Jamaica’s story and Greenwood Great House is certainly one of the best place to go in Jamaica to glimpse this long-vanished world.
+This chapter in history is indeed a part of Jamaica’s story and Greenwood Great House is certainly one of the best places to go to Jamaica to glimpse this long-vanished world.

 Unless you’re a music novice, you will know that the King of Reggae, Bob Marley was born in Jamaica.
-In 1945, this musician, peace activist and international icon was born in the Nine Mile district of Saint Ann’s Parish on the north side of the island.
+In 1945, this musician, peace activist and an international icon was born in the Nine Mile district of Saint Ann’s Parish on the north side of the island.
 His unique style of singing and song composition is widely regarded as the definitive form of traditional reggae.
-His life in Jamaica and his subsequent relocation to the UK, inspired some of his greatest albums – Exodus, released in 1977, being the most famous.
+His life in Jamaica and his subsequent relocation to the UK inspired some of his greatest albums – Exodus, released in 1977, is the most famous.

 At a mere 36 years of age, this prophet of the Rastafarian people passed away from cancer.
 He is buried just south of Brown’s Town where his music career began.
 There are many historical artefacts related to his life including guitars, awards, photographs that can be viewed at this tourist attraction along with the mausoleum that contains his body.